 The economy changes rapidly; so, too, does the way people invest.
 And in recent years, socially responsible investing (SRI) has seen increasing popularity.

-There are many reasons for the increase in popularity.
+There are many reasons for the increase.
 One of the biggest reasons has been the long-held belief that investing in ways that align with our values means accepting a lower rate of return.

 But it’s becoming increasingly clear that that is not the case.